eth-infinitism/bundler/README.md

   so it will listen on port 3000

-To run a simple test, do `yarn run runop --deployDeployer --network localhost`
+To run a simple test, do `yarn run runop --deployFactory --network localhost`

    The runop script:
    - deploys a wallet deployer (if not already there)